-If you have ANY question as to whether the art or design is copyright protected, just give us a call before you finalize it.
-Even faxing a hand drawn sketch with the idea will give us something to talk about.
+If you have any questions as to whether the art or design is copyright protected, just give us a call before you finalize it.
+Even faxing a hand-drawn sketch with the idea will give us something to talk about.

-We've helped many advisers MODIFY their idea to adapt it for work within copyright law.
+We've helped many advisers MODIFY their idea to adapt them for work within copyright law.